openssl/web/docs/OpenSSL300Design.md

 `out` is an array of provider functions that the provider passes back to the Core.

+`provider_ctx` (may be shortened to `provctx` elsewhere in this document) is an object optionally created by the provider for its own use (storing data it needs to keep around safely).
+This pointer will be passed back to appropriate provider functions.

 `provider` is a handle to a provider object belonging to the Core.
 This can serve as a unique provider identity which may be required in